Charles Nordhoff (journalist): Biography

 From 1853 to 1857, he worked in various newspaper offices, first in Philadelphia, then in Indianapolis.
-He was then employed editorially by Harpers in 1857 until 1861, when he went to work the next ten years on the staff of the New York Evening Post, 1861-1871, and he later contributed to the New York Tribune.
+He was then employed editorially by Harpers from 1857 to 1861, when he went to work on the staff of the New York Evening Post from 1861 to 1871; he later contributed to the New York Tribune.

-From 1871 to 1873 Nordhoff traveled in California and visited Hawaii.
+From 1871 to 1873 Nordhoff traveled in California and visited the Hawaiian Kingdom.
 He then became Washington correspondent of the New York Herald 1874-1890.
 Nordhoff died in San Francisco, California.

-The Valley of Cross Purposes, an extensive biography by Carol Frost, PhD, was published in 2017.
+The Valley of Cross Purposes, an extensive biography by Carol Frost, was published in 2017.

 Family

 He was the father of Walter Nordhoff (1855-1937), author of The Journey of the Flame, penned under the name "Antonio de Fierro Blanco", and of Evelyn Hunter Nordhoff (ca. 1865–1898), America's first female bookbinder and printmaker.

 He was the grandfather of Charles Bernard Nordhoff, co-author of Mutiny on the Bounty.